PHPCSStandards/PHP_CodeSniffer/.github/CONTRIBUTING.md

 Your time is valuable, and we appreciate your willingness to spend it on this project.
 However, the maintainers time is also valuable and often, more scarce, so please be considerate of that.

+#### Some git best practices

+While not strictly required, it is greatly appreciated if you comply with the following git best practices:

+* Prefix the commit short description with a hint as to what code is touched in the commit.
+    Example: If you have a bug fix for the `Squiz.WhiteSpace.OperatorSpacing` sniff, it is a good idea to prefix the short description with `Squiz/OperatorSpacing: `.
+    Another example: if your PR addresses an issue with the Filter classes, prefix the short description with `Filters:` or `Filters/FilterName:`.
+    Doing so will:
+    1. Allow for searches on GitHub to find all issues/PRs related to a particular sniff/area of the code more easily.
+    2. Create a more descriptive git history.
+* Being wordy in the commit message is not a bad thing.
+    It is greatly preferable to have the details about a fix in the commit message over just having those details in the PR description.
+    Code hosting platforms comes and go (think: SourceForge, PEAR), commit messages are here to stay, even if the code base would move to another platform at some point in the future.
+* Ensure that the tests (and docs) related to a particular fix are in the same commit.
+    It is much harder to track down what a particular code snippet in a test case file was supposed to be testing if the fix and the tests are in separate commits.
+    Using atomic commits like this, also makes it much more straight forward to use tooling like `git blame` or `git bisect` or to revert a patch if necessary.
+* Do not merge-back the main branch into your PR, even if your PR has been open for a while and/or has conflicts.
+    Spaghetti merges make for much harder to track down git history.
+    If your PR has not been reviewed yet, feel free to rebase at will.
+    Once a PR is under review, consult with the reviewer about rebasing the PR.

+#### Final words

+##### Do not violate copyright

+Only submit a PR with your own original code.
+Do NOT submit a PR containing code which you have largely copied from an externally available sniff, unless you wrote said sniff yourself.
+Open source does not mean that copyright does not apply.
+Copyright infringements will not be tolerated and can lead to you being banned from the repo.

+##### Do not submit AI generated PRs

+The same goes for (largely) AI-generated PRs.
+These are not welcome as they will be based on copyrighted code from others without accreditation and without taking the license of the original code into account, let alone getting permission for the use of the code or for re-licensing.

+Aside from that, the experience is that AI-generated PRs will be incorrect 100% of the time and cost reviewers too much time.
+Submitting a (largely) AI-generated PR will lead to you being banned from the repo.

 ## Licensing